Employers seeking qualified trainees

 - Provide instruction, feedback and supervision to the worker from a qualified staff member or trainer.

 - Complete monthly time sheets and trainers' report, determining if the student's performance is considered "pass" or "no pass".

-- Meet with the Occupational Skills Training supervisor quarterly to monitor student progress and review training objectives.
+- Meet with the Occupational Skills Training coordinator quarterly to monitor student progress and review training objectives.
 We encourage trainer feedback at any time.